Drug Discovery 2026

 Integrating experimental design, lab-in-the-loop and AI towards translatable discovery

-Track Chairs: Augustin Amour (Kuano AI) & Markus Gershater (Synthace)
+Track Chairs: Augustin Amour & Markus Gershater

 The success of drug discovery, and more broadly translational research, depends on robust experimental design, high-quality data and model predictivity.
 Lab-in-the-loop approaches increasingly combine automation, design of experiments and AI to strengthen assay performance and the predictive value of translational models.
 This session will explore how these elements can be integrated across laboratory workflows to optimise assay and model development.